Balinese Cat Characteristics (Quick Facts)

-Are Balinese Cats Loud?
+Are Balinese Cats Vocal?

 Balinese is known to be a vocal and chatty breed.
-They can be big talkers, and will often make loud noises in the attempt to communicate with people around them.
+They can be big talkers and will often make loud noises in the attempt to communicate with people around them.

 Generally, they use meows, but they will also use chirps, clicks or other cat sounds to get your attention.